-Today we’re going to be looking at the 5 of Cups: arguably one of the most challenging cards in the Tarot.
-Challenging in the sense that it’s not easy to find much ‘positive’ about this card—which is precisely the point.
+Today we’re going to be looking at the Five of Cups: arguably one of the most challenging cards in the Tarot.
+Challenging in the sense that it’s not easy to find much ‘positive’ about this card — which is precisely the point.

-The 5 of Cups speaks of sadness, disillusionment and discontent, even at times when things are not as bad as they seem.
+The Five of Cups — this version from Timothy Lantz’ wonderful Archeon Tarot — speaks of sadness, disillusionment and discontent, even at times when things are not as bad as they seem.

 As someone who speaks every single day with clients who are unhappy in their relationships, it came as no surprise when I pulled this card.